Iowa Mediation Lawyers

 Mediation works in many situations

 In a mediation, one of our mediators, who is neutral third party, meets with the parties who are having a conflict to help them try to work it out together.
-The lawyers at the Patterson Law Firm are skilled mediators in divorce proceedings.
+The lawyers at the Patterson Law Firm are skilled mediators in complex civil litigation, personal injury, workers’ compensation and divorce proceedings.
 Small businesses also may benefit tremendously from using one of our mediators instead of litigation to resolve conflicts and disputes.

 Small business owners are just as likely as major corporations to run into problems with other businesses, employees, customers, vendors, or even with their own business partners.
 But unlike corporations, small businesses often lack the larger infrastructure of a public relations, human resources, or legal department to deal with these conflicts.
 By engaging in mediation the small business owner can take advantage of an efficient and effective way to resolve disputes.

 If you have given up on negotiating a settlement of your dispute directly with the other party, mediation may be the swiftest, fairest, and lowest cost way to solve your problem.
 One of our mediators can usually arrange a mediation session quickly, sometimes within a few weeks of a request for mediation.
 The sessions can take as little as a few hours or a day, unlike lawsuits that can often take months or years to resolve.